Sony's Vita arrives just as market may be fading

 Besides $250 for the basic hardware, users could end up forking over as much as $40 or $50 for each top-flight game, plus a memory stick that will set them back at least $20.

-Sony will sell a more expensive version of Vita with AT&T 3G service.
+Sony will sell a more expensive version of Vita with AT&T (T.N) 3G service.

 SONY SEES VITA FUTURE